mjhea0/thinkful-mentor/csv-data-analysis/readme.md

 (0.80000000000000004, 17.399999999999999)
 ```

 > Want a challenge?
 Instead of using the statistic functions from Numpy, built the functions yourself, within a seperate file, then import them in.
-Check out an example of the media [here].
+Check out an example of the median [here](https://github.com/mjhea0/thinkful-mentor/blob/master/csv-data-analysis/statistic_helpers.py).
 This is great practice for beginners.

 Also add the `main` variable and the output stats: